 How to connect Calendly and GMass with Zapier (step-by-step)

-You’ll need a Professional-level account with Calendly and a Premium-level account with GMass (although this will also work with a free GMass account as well; you’ll just be limited on the number of emails you can send in a day).
+You’ll need a Professional-level account with Calendly and a Premium- or Professional-level account (or Team plan) with GMass.
 In theory, you could use the free account with Zapier to set up most of the examples in this article — but if you’re planning to make heavy use of this Calendly-GMass connection, you’ll find yourself in need of an upgrade.